mm696626/GameCubeMarioPartyAudioEditor/README.md

 ### Sound Replacement
 * You can also replace sound effects, but it's a bit more complicated
-* Step 1: Convert your replacement sound to DSP (I use LoopingAudioConverter.
-If you use it, make sure to remove the looping information when converted as this will disable the looping flag in the DSP header)
+* Step 1: Convert your replacement sound to DSP (I use LoopingAudioConverter)
-* Step 2: If your sound isn't meant to loop, edit bytes 0x14, 0x15, 0x16, and 0x17 in a hex editor to be 00 (this will fix sounds looping in game)
+* Step 2: If your sound isn't meant to loop, use the Fix Nonlooping Sound DSP Header in the UI
 * Step 3: If you don't have Python 3 installed, install it from https://www.python.org/downloads/
   * **Add Python to the path, or this won't work**
 * Step 4: Download the Python script from https://github.com/Nisto/musyx-extract